OboeLang/oboe/SPEC.md

 - Parameters are `type name` pairs.
 - `array args` is the convention for a program's `main` entry point:
   `func main(array args) { ... }`.
+- Free functions are allowed; functions do not have to belong to a class.

 ## Strings and interpolation

 - String literals use double quotes.
-- Interpolation is supported inside string literals for embedding expressions (exact delimiter syntax is undecided)
+- Interpolation uses `"${name}"` syntax for embedding expressions.
 - String concatenation/formatting can call `str(x)` to convert non-strings.

 ## Classes